AbdelatifAitBara/ProjectA/Readme.md

 ### Step 4 :
 Our script will install WKHTMLTOX needed by Odoo,is a combination of wkhtmltopdf and wkhtmltoimage, that are open source (LGPLv3) command line tools to render HTML into PDF and various image formats using the Qt WebKit rendering engine.
 ### Step 5 :
-For security reasons, we should create a specific user for our application Odoo16, so our script will create an user = odoo, after it will clone the application inside the home of this user, and change the oyner of the application folder /opt/odoo/, from root to odoo user.
+For security reasons, we should create a specific user for our application Odoo16, so our script will create an "user = odoo", after it will clone the application inside the home of this user, and change the oyner of the application folder /opt/odoo/, from root to odoo user.
 ### Step 6 :
-In this step
+Inside our application folder "/opt/odoo/", the script will create a virtual environment "Odoo-venv" to run our application Odoo16, after that it wills change the owner of "Odoo-venv", later the script will activates this virtual environment, and upgrade the pip to install the requirements of Odoo16 inside our environment, and at the end our script will deactivate the virtual environment.
 ### Step 7 :
 In this step
 ### Step 8 :